EmilianC/Gemcutter/Resources/Docs/AssetManager.md

 The output folder is populated with the same folder structure as the workspace.

 # Folder Structure
-When assets are packing, the asset directory is re-created from scratch.
+When assets are packing, the output directory is re-created from scratch.
 This directory should be completely driven by the AssetManager.
-For this reason, persistent game data should be kept outside the Asset directory during development.
-This also means that the Asset directory should be ignored from source control.
+For this reason, persistent game data should be kept outside this directory during development.
+This also means that the output directory should be ignored from source control.